Sue retired from the Wells National Estuarine Research Reserve in August 2021. For stewardship questions, please contact Jacob Aman.

 Susan has taught at the University of New Hampshire and the University of New England.
 She also volunteers in teaching geospatial technology to home-schooled children.

-Susan served for twenty-one years in the Air National Guard as a combat weather forecaster.
-She also volunteered for many conservation programs such as the Maine Damselfly and Dragonfly Survey, the Very Important Pool (VIP) vernal pool program, and the North American Amphibian Monitoring Program.
+Susan served for 21 years in the Air National Guard as a combat weather forecaster.
+She also volunteered for many conservation programs, such as the Maine Damselfly and Dragonfly Survey, the Very Important Pool (VIP) vernal pool program, the Maine Butterfly Survey, and the North American Amphibian Monitoring Program.